Real Atlantic Superstore

-Atlantic Superstore is a Canadian supermarket chain.
-The chain operates 54 stores in the Maritimes of Nova Scotia, New Brunswick, and Prince Edward Island.
+Real Atlantic Superstore is a Canadian supermarket chain.
+The chain operates in the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.
 It is owned by George Weston Limited through Loblaw Companies Limited, and operates under the Atlantic Wholesalers division of Loblaws.
+Its name is often shortened to Superstore, or, less commonly, RASS.

-The stores range in from 45,000 to over 120,000 square feet (4,000 to over 10,000 m²) in size.
+The stores range in from 45,000 to over 120,000 square feet (4,000 to over 10,000 m2) in size.

 Store services

-Despite the similarity in name to sister chain Real Canadian Superstore, not all Atlantic Superstores are hypermarkets: many are large supermarkets with little general merchandise.
+Despite the similarity in name to sister chain Real Canadian Superstore, not all Real Atlantic Superstores are hypermarkets: many are large supermarkets with little general merchandise.
 Others, however, are marketed as "one stop" stores (much like Real Canadian Superstore) and carry a wide variety of goods, including groceries, electronics, housewares, clothing, and generally offer services such as photo finishing and a pharmacy.

 Some larger stores (60,000 to over 80,000 square feet) also have a community room, drive-through pharmacy, Mobil gas bar, liquor store (operated by the applicable provincial agency), tobacco shop, and walk-in medical clinics.

-Atlantic Superstore has added self checkout registers at its larger stores which allow customers to scan the barcode of an item and make payment without any interaction with store employees.
+Real Atlantic Superstore has added self checkout registers at its larger stores which allow customers to scan the barcode of an item and make payment without any interaction with store employees.

 Starting on April 22, 2009, some locations began charging 5 cents per plastic bag at checkouts, to promote the use of environmentally friendly reusable bags.
-On March 1, 2010 this practice was stopped.
-However, at least one location is "bagless" meaning that it has phased out disposable plastic bags entirely, requiring customers to either bring their own means of carrying their purchases, or else buy in-store reusable fabric bags.
+On March 1, 2010, this practice was stopped.
+Following Canada's single-use plastics ban, plastic bags are no longer available in stores.
+15 cent paper bags are available for purchase at some, but not all locations.

 In December 2017, click and collect, under the PC Express banner began in Atlantic Canada, starting with Atlantic Superstore locations in Halifax.